-"But the ones on the rock are those who, when they hear, receive the word with joy; and these have no root, who believe for a while and in time of temptation fall away." -Luke 8:13
+They on the rock are they who, when they hear, receive the word with joy; and these have no root, who for a while believe, and in time of testing fall away.
+(Luke 8:13)

-"Fall away" is the Greek aphistemi-they apostatize.
+"Fall away" is the Greek aphistemi - they apostatize.
 They professed to believe, then they moved away from it.
 They no longer believe; they have departed from the faith.
 Apostasy would be impossible among unevangelized tribes who have never heard the gospel.
 An apostate is one who has not only heard the gospel, but who has professed to believe it, and then departs from it.
 That's apostasy.

-This word also occurs in Hebrews:
+This word occurs also in Hebrews:

-Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God. -Hebrews 3:12
+Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
+(Hebrews 3:12)

 Here are those who have professed to believe, and then they no longer believe.
 They have departed from it.
 Time and time again I have heard this among preachers.
-There are today thousands in the ministry (and they're an unhappy lot) who can say, "I once professed it, but I no longer believe it."
+There are today thousands of men in the ministry (and they're an unhappy lot) who can say, "I once professed it, but I no longer believe it."

-I want to give an example that ought to cause us to bow our heads in humility before God and ask for His help.
-We're told to examine ourselves to make sure we're in the faith (2 Corinthians 13:5), and these are days when God's people need to examine their relationship with Christ.
+I want to give an example that I think is startling.
+Frankly, it ought to cause us to bow our heads in humility before God and ask for His help.
+We are told to examine ourselves to make sure we are in the faith.
+These are days when God's people need to examine their relationship with Christ.

-It may surprise you to know that Karl Marx-the man who wrote Das Capital, the basis of Communism and world revolution-was brought up in a Christian home.
+It may surprise you to know that Karl Marx was an apostate.
+This is the man who wrote Das Capital, the basis of Communism and world revolution.
+He was brought up in a Christian home.
 His father, who descended from a long line of rabbis, accepted Christian baptism for himself and his family when Karl was six years old.
-At the age of 17 in 1835, Marx wrote a theological essay on the union of the faithful in Christ according to John 15:1-14, portrayed in its origin and essence, in its unconditional necessity and in its effect.
+Young Karl attended the gymnasium at Trier and his school-leaving examination papers have been discovered.
+The one that gained the most unqualified approval was a theological essay on the union of the faithful in Christ according to John 15:1-14, portrayed in its origin and essence, in its unconditional necessity and in its effect.
 That is quite a subject for a young fellow!
 It was marked by the teacher as a thoughtful, copious, and powerful presentation of the theme.
+The boy was 17 when he wrote this essay in 1835.
 This is the man who went on to write the ideology for godless states.
-He was an apostate.
+He was an apostate!
 He once professed to believe something, there came a day when he stood away from it, and then he no longer believed it.

 In my own lifetime I have known man after man who once preached the faith, then later on repudiated it entirely.
 They are apostates.
-The Word of God warns that this will happen: "In latter times some will depart from the faith"-they will apostatize.
+The Word of God warns that this will happen: "In the latter times, some shall depart from the faith" - they will apostatize.